Chinese Owl pigeon

-descended from the Spanish Chorrera.
-Chinese Owls, along with other varieties of domesticated pigeons, are all descendants from the rock pigeon (Columba livia).
+descended from the Spanish Chorrera breed.
+Chinese Owls, as with all other varieties of domesticated pigeons, are descendants from the rock pigeon (Columba livia).
 The breed is known for its small size and profuse frilled feathers.
-Many specimens of this breed have a 'chin-crest' around the frontal region of its neck - it does not extend around to the back of the head.
-The feathers are more 'ruffled' and appear 'wind-swept' rather than 'curled' as in the frill varieties.
-The breed comes in many colors: black, brown (of many hues from near-rust to fawn), blue/ blue-grey, barred, ice, satinette blondinette (these last two possibly being cross-breeds), white, pied and are known in 33 different color combinations.
+Many specimens have a 'chin-crest' around the front of the neck that does not extend around to the back of the head.
+The feathers are more 'ruffled' and appear 'wind-swept' rather than 'curled,' as in the frill varieties.
+The breed comes in many colors: black, brown, blue/blue-grey, barred, ice, satinette, blondinette, white, and pied.